MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/troubleshoot-issues-for-admins/remove-an-email-alias.md

-### Remove the email address using the old admin center
+### Use the old admin center to remove the email address

 1. There are two ways you can find a user's account information: